Peacock Bass Articles

 With the dolphin safely immobilized on the bank, the older boy used his machete to carefully remove the barbed tip of the harpoon while the younger boy untangled a netlike apparatus from its nose.
 Quickly, the dolphin was freed, and regaining its composure it gracefully swam off into deeper water, none the worse for wear.
 As the tension evaporated, the four rescuers, simultaneously, sat back against the bank in the shallow, tepid water and breathed a sigh of relief.
 What an unlikely foursome they made.
 Two young native "caboclos", a crusty Brazilian fishing guide and a biochemist from California, sharing an intense "real life" experience.
 Joe certainly got a lot closer than he had ever expected.

 While they relaxed, Normando coaxed the story out of the boys.
-The younger boy, only ten years old had been entrusted by his father to help his fifteen year old brother tend to the turtle lines.
-In some way, still not explained, the dolphin, perhaps out of curiosity, perhaps accidentally, either stole or became entangled in the boys' father's turtle trap.
+The younger boy, only ten years old had been entrusted by his father to help his twelve year old brother tend to the turtle lines.
+In some way, still not explained, the dolphin, perhaps out of curiosity, perhaps accidentally, became entangled in the boys' father's turtle trap.
 The thought of losing the precious device, on which their livelihood depended and which had been entrusted to them by their father, caused the older boy to instinctively let fly with his harpoon.
 By the time the reality of how they had compounded their troubles sunk in, the boys were flying hell-bent downriver behind a panic stricken, four-foot living torpedo.

 Within a few minutes, the older boy's tears turned to laughter as he began to do what it seems all older brothers everywhere do to their younger siblings.
 He began to tease him mercilessly, bringing fresh tears to the youngsters eyes.
 Soon they were wrestling in the warm water and then both were laughing, probably with relief.
 They settled down and talked a while, swapping river information and admiring a big catfish held aloft by Normando.
 Then they thanked Normando and Joe and as quickly as that, the incredible experience was over.
 The ropes were untied and the boys paddled away.